-- Board meetings can be conducted in person or by video conferencing. - The division must adopt rules governing certain requirements for meetings. - Unit owner meetings must be held within 15 miles of the condominium property or within the same county as the condominium property. - Owner and annual meetings may be conducted via video conferencing.
-However, a quorum of the board must be physically present at the physical location where unit owners can attend.
+- Board meetings can be conducted in person or by video conferencing. - Owner and annual meetings may be conducted via video conferencing.
+However, for annual meetings, a quorum of the board must be physically present at the physical location where unit owners can attend. - If the bylaws are silent on location, the meeting must be held within 15 miles of the condominium property or within the same county as the condominium property. - The division must adopt rules governing certain requirements for meetings.